 Justice Center (MPJC):

-THANKS to the generosity of the community, MPJC is able to provide a venue for programs put on
+THANKS to the continuing generosity of caring people in Monterey County, MPJC is able to provide a venue for programs put on

 by many community groups. if you wish to